airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 - it has a good ecosystem of tools and components that allow me to write maintainable code
 - I can still write my view separate from my code (JSX, I'm looking at you)

-Dave's talk was actually about how you can use Angular and React together, and the times when you would and wouldn't want to do that.
-So in that spirit, I would say that when I come across a business problem that requires a solution that involves a lot of DOM manipulation, and an Angular implementation is not fast enough, I would explore using ngReact next.
+Dave's talk was actually about how you can use Angular and React together, and the times when you would and wouldn't do that.
+So in that spirit, I would say this: when I come across a business problem that requires a solution that involves a lot of DOM manipulation, and an Angular implementation is not fast enough, I would explore using React.

 ## FireBase, BackAnd, Wakenda, Falcor